College Democrats of America: History

 The organizational structure of the College Democrats of America (CDA) has changed significantly since its founding in 1932.
 The College Democrats of America organization was founded in 1932 to further the election campaign of presidential nominee Franklin D. Roosevelt.
 On August 24, 1935, President Franklin Roosevelt delivered his first of many radio addresses to the Young Democrats of America clubs.

 After several years, President Lyndon Johnson proclaimed the week of September 6 as college students' registration week, thus calling attention to the challenges and importance of registering college students.
 The Young Democratic Clubs of America continue to register college students across America.

 Founded as a branch of the Democratic National Committee (DNC), the group became independent following its split with Lyndon B. Johnson over the Vietnam War.

+CDA President Sohali Vaddula addresses the DNC Youth Council during the DNC Spring Meeting in New Orleans, Louisiana, in 2026.

 By 1988, members of the College Young Democrats of America planned to split from the Young Democrats of America due to the age and interest difference between college students and young professionals.
 With the support of then-Senator Al Gore, they organized a 1988 convention in Nashville where a constitution for the new CDA was approved and David Hale was elected the first President of the CDA.
 Following the efforts by Senator Gore and Executive Director Jonathan Miller, and officers Alex Haught, Silas Deane, Matt Pinsker, and Abe Amoros, the DNC accepted the CDA as their official youth outreach branch.

 Since 1992, CDA has actively promoted the Democratic legislative agenda and Democratic candidates for office.
-Thanks in part to the work of CDA activists, John Kerry won 54% of the youth vote in 2004.
+Thanks in part to the work of CDA activists, John Kerry won 54% of the total votes of those aged between 18 and 29 in 2004.
 CDA continues to have a large presence today, with college chapters across America.
 At the 2012 Democratic National Convention in Charlotte, NC former CDA President Alejandra C. Salinas (2010–2012) delivered a speech in support of President Barack Obama.

-In 2015, President Natasha McKenzie was impeached and removed from office for malfeasance that occurred during CDA's National Convention.
-McKenzie's removal was overturned and she was reinstated as president after a ruling from the DNC Credentials Committee at the 2015 DNC Summer Meeting in Minneapolis.

 In June 2020, in the aftermath of the murder of George Floyd, several National Executive Board members resigned from the organization after allegations of racism and classism throughout the organization.
 These ongoing allegations resulted in over forty federations jointly calling on the organization to adopt a series of institutional reforms.
 CDA President Mikaela Guido and CDA Vice President Ethan Smith subsequently resigned.

+In July 2026, the CDA featured socialist live streamer Hasan Piker as a "surprise speaker" at their national convention.